Fuinn/mos-compute-py/README.md

 * MOS_COMPUTE_CONN_RETRIES_INT:
 * MOS_COMPUTE_CONN_RETRIES_MAX:

-### MOS Demo Configuration
+### Configuration for MOS Demo

-To enable a compute worker to server model run requests from the [MOS demo](https://github.com/Fuinn/mos-demo), specify the following values:
+To enable a compute worker to work with the [MOS demo](https://github.com/Fuinn/mos-demo) on the same machine, specify the following values:

 * MOS_BACKEND_HOST=localhost
 * MOS_BACKEND_PORT=8000